 With the strong trend towards energy conservation and the use of renewable fuels, we are taking the lead in every project we undertake to incorporate the new technologies and to reduce heat losses from buildings.

 Photo voltaics (PV), solar collectors, bio-mass boilers and heat pumps are all technologies we are incorporating into our projects.
-The Renewable Heat Incentive (RHI) for domestic properties makes investment in the right form of heat generation very attractive.

 We have been actively involved in the conservation of historic buildings for many years.
 Our work to date includes 5 Grade I listed buildings, 5 Grade II* listed buildings and numerous Grade II listed buildings and we have received awards for conservation and craftsmanship.